LTG-UoJ/Tamil-OCR-Benchmark/README.md

     - `Texts`: Associated text files for the corresponding document images.
     - `metadata_table.json`: Metadata providing details about the images and texts.

+- **LineSegmentation_Dataset**
+  - Contains data of line-level segmentation.
+  - Subdirectories:
+    - `Ground truth texts`: Text files with ground truth information for each line.
+    - `Line by line Cropped Images`: Cropped images corresponding to individual text lines.
+    - `Source Images`: Original document images from which lines were extracted.

 - **BoundingBox_Dataset**
   - Provides bounding box segmentation dataset.
   - Subdirectories: